Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Data and Experiment Setup

-\paragraph{Training Setup.} We randomly sample $T$ documents from the CNN/Daily Mail news dataset.
-In pre-processing, we truncate each document and take only the first $C$ tokens (we refer to $C$ as ``context length'' in subsequent text).
-We then fine-tune our language model on each pre-processed sample for $M$ gradient steps (i.e., using a batch size of 1).
+\paragraph{Training Setup.} We randomly sample $T$ documents from the dataset.
+In pre-processing, we truncate each document to the first $C$ tokens (we refer to $C$ as ``context length'' in subsequent text).
+We then fine-tune the LLM on each pre-processed sample for $M$ gradient steps (i.e., using a batch size of 1).
 We refer to the multiple gradient updates of each document as an ``episode''.
 After each episode we evaluate the loss on all $T$ documents.
 We repeat the training process for $E$ epochs, where an epoch consists of one episode of each document in a fixed sequence.
-We use a vanilla gradient descent optimizer with learning rate $0.001$.
-Unless otherwise stated, the default hyper-parameters in the subsequent experiments are $T=25$, $C=256$, $M=10$, $E=5$.
+We use a vanilla gradient descent optimizer.
+Unless otherwise stated, the default hyperparameters in the subsequent experiments are $T=25$, $C=256$, $M=10$, $E=5$.
 We use the average cross entropy loss (average negative log-likelihood for each token) as our training and evaluation metric.
-For all experiments we run 3 to 5 trials with different random seeds.
-The shaded area in the figures denotes standard deviation among trials.